kartavyagore/LeadJs/README.md

-LeadJS – Smart Note/Lead Organizer
+#LeadJS – Smart Note/Lead Organizer

 Welcome to LeadJS, your minimalistic note organizer powered by JavaScript and browser storage.
 Designed for simplicity, speed, and productivity, LeadJS lets you quickly take, save, and manage your notes – all without the need for an account or backend.

-🚀 Live Demo
+🚀 Live Demo :

 👉 Latest Version(v2) (LeadJS): https://leadjs.netlify.app/

 👉 v1 (LocalStorageNote): https://localstoragenote.netlify.app/

 ✨ Features